-- b.
-Indicators, percentages, benchmarks, differences and their confidence intervals have been rounded to the nearest 0.1 - 111.
-Any data point that is not reportable will be replaced with a symbol to indicate why, as follows: - [none]: where there are no students in the denominator (or 2 or fewer).
-Indicators in this category are displayed in the Excel workbooks with this suppression code, but they are not included in the Tableau dashboards at all. - [low]: where there are more than 2 but fewer than 23 students in the denominator. - [N/A]: where the data item is not applicable to that population. - [DPL]: where data has been suppressed for data protection reasons.
-The code [DPL] has been used to indicate where the data has been suppressed due to numerator or headcount that is less than or equal to 2, meaning that the indicator will take on a value close to 0 per cent. - [DPH]: where data has been suppressed for data protection reasons.
-For the indicators data, the code [DPH] has been used to indicate where data has been suppressed due to a numerator that is greater than 2 but is within 2 of the denominator.
-For the overall shape and size of provision data, the code [DPH] has been used to indicate where data has been suppressed due to a headcount for a particular category of students being greater than 2 but within 2 of the total number of students who are taught or registered by the provider, meaning that the indicator will take on a value close to 100 per cent. - [DP]: where data has been suppressed for data protection reasons.
-The code [DP] has been used where further data protection has taken place for sensitive data. - [RR]: for the progression or student experience measures where the provider participated in the relevant survey (Graduate Outcomes survey or National Student Survey (NSS) respectively) but has not met response rate threshold required (50 per cent for the NSS, 30 per cent for the Graduate Outcomes survey). - [BK]: where the benchmarks are suppressed because at least 50 per cent of the provider's students have unknown information for one or more of the factors used for that benchmark calculation.
+- [BK]: where the benchmarks are suppressed because at least 50 per cent of the provider's students have unknown information for one or more of the factors used for that benchmark calculation.35 - [DPL]: where data has been suppressed for data protection reasons.
+The code [DPL] has been used to indicate where the data has been suppressed due to a numerator or headcount that is less than or equal to two, meaning that the indicator will take on a value close to 0 per cent.36 - [DPH]: where data has been suppressed for data protection reasons.
+For the indicators data, the code [DPH] has been used to indicate where data has been suppressed due to a numerator that is greater than two but is within two of the denominator.
+For the overall shape and size of provision data, the code [DPH] has been used to indicate where data has been suppressed due to a headcount for a particular category of students being greater than two but within two of the total number of students who are taught or registered by the provider, meaning that the indicator will take on a value close to 100 per cent.36 - 98.
+In the reporting of gaps and ratios in the access and participation dashboard, where any of the constituent indicators have been suppressed (according to any of the reasons set out above), the gaps and ratios will also be suppressed.